ONSdigital/els-api-poc/README.md

 Our current deployment of the live ELS app offers a significant performance advantage for any URL-based API since all public URLs (including API paths) are automatically cached by Cloudflare.
 Changes to the data always coincide with a fresh deployment of the app, at which point the entire cache is purged, meaning that the cache for the API would always be aligned with changes to other parts of the app.

-#### Test run on AWS infrastructure

-We have run a test deployment of the API endpoint within the AWS (EKS) sandbox environment for the live ELS app and it functions as expected, including the server-side caching.

 ## Preferred approach

 ### Implementation in SvelteKit